 When a leader’s credibility is based on their ability to know all the answers, as discussed in the previous point, it’s a vice to admit when you’re wrong.

 A servant leader, however, at their core, is humble.
 They are willing to be vulnerable and admit when they’ve made a mistake, even when it wasn’t intended as a mistake.
-They put themselves into the shoes of the recipient.
+Also they put themselves into the shoes of the recipient.
 They try to understand the other’s perspective.

 Being able to admit you’re wrong wins you credibility in the age of the millennial.
 It shows you are open-minded.
 That you listen.
-That you care about your employees.
+You care about your employees.
 That you value their input.

 3. They say I am sorry